pos-my/java-bdd-interview/.github/ISSUE_TEMPLATE/assignment-submission.md

 ---
 name: Assignment Submission
 about: To evaluate candidate's assignment submission
-title: ''
+title: 'Search and Navigate'
 labels: assignment-submission
-assignees: ''
+assignees: 'Azri Mangsor'

 ---

 ## Are the following criteria implemented?
-  - [ ] Search "covid 19 in Malaysia" on Google and will see search results page
+  - [ X ] Search "covid 19 in Malaysia" on Google and will see search results page
-  - [ ] Top stories section is available
+  - [ X ] Top stories section is available
-  - [ ] Common questions section is available
+  - [ X ] Common questions section is available
-  - [ ] Click on MOH website in the search result will lead to MOH's website
+  - [ X ] Click on MOH website in the search result will lead to MOH's website